terraform-cisco-modules/easy-imm/README.md

 Soon the Schema for these YAML Files have been registered with [*SchemaStore*](https://github.com/SchemaStore/schemastore/blob/master/src/api/json/catalog.json) via utilizing this `.ezi.yaml` file extension.
 But until that is complete, need to still add to settings.

-### Modify `global_settings.ezi.yaml` to match environment
+### Modify `global_settings.ezi.yaml` for SaaS versus CVA/PVA FQDN

-`global_settings.ezi.yamls` contains variables related to authentication to Intersight and an optional global tags for tagging objects.
+`global_settings.ezi.yamls` contains variable `intersight_fqdn`.

 #### Notes for the `global_settings.ezi.yamls`

-  * `debugging`: This is used to enable the output of the keys for resources that are not defined in the YAML configuration but are consumed.
   * `intersight_fqdn`:  SaaS will by default be `intersight.com`.
 Available in the event of CVA or PVA deployments.
   * `tags`:  Not Required, but by default the version of the script is being flagged here.

 #### Note: Modules can be added or removed dependent on the use case.
-The primary example shown is consuming/showing a full environment deployment.
+The primary example in this repository is consuming/showing a full environment deployment.

 ## [Cloud Posse `tfenv`](https://github.com/cloudposse/tfenv)